 But starting in the 1790s, fashion changed.
-The enormous hooped skirts fell from favor until by 1800, a very different silhouette was in style–the classically inspired, high-waisted and narrow-skirted shape now known as the Empire style.
+The enormous hooped skirts fell from favor until, by 1800, a very different silhouette was in style–the classically inspired, high-waisted and narrow-skirted shape now known as the Empire style.

-Doesn’t this poor lady at right, who visited court in 1808 on the occasion of the King’s birthday, look like something popped over a teapot to keep it warm?
+Doesn’t this poor lady, who visited court in 1808 on the occasion of the King’s birthday, look like something popped over a teapot to keep it warm?
 This La Belle Assemblee print shows what happened: bodices followed the prevailing high-waisted style, while skirts continued to follow court regulation.
 It made for several years of hilarious and ungainly drawing-rooms, I’m sure, and most people thought the dresses ridiculous…but Queen Charlotte remained steadfastly attached to hoops until her death in 1818.

-It wasn’t until her son, the Prince Regent, became king two years later that hoops were banished as court attire and presentation dresses could reflect everyday fashion more closely.
+It wasn’t until her son, the Prince Regent, became king two years later that hooped skirts were banished as court attire and presentation dresses could reflect everyday fashion more closely.
 What a relief that must have been for young ladies who didn’t want to adopt the tea cozy look!
 A train, lace lappets, and feathers (quite a few feathers, in this case!) remained regulation attire as you can see in this Ackermann’s Repository print from July 1820, but that seems like a reasonable bargain.